geins-io/sdk-api-mgmt-javascript/docs/PaymentApi.md

-# GeinsManagementApiSdkJs.PaymentApi
+# GeinsSdkApiMgmtJavascript.PaymentApi

-All URIs are relative to *https://mgmtapi.carismar.io*
+All URIs are relative to *https://mgmtapi.geins.io*

 Method | HTTP request | Description
 ------------- | ------------- | -------------